pnbruckner/ha-google-maps/README.md

 <details>
 <summary>Configuration Options</summary>

-The following options are presented during initial setup and (except for username) when reconfiguring the integration entry (i.e., via the `CONFIGURE` button.)
+The following options are presented when adding a Google account, and (except for username) when reconfiguring it (i.e., via the `CONFIGURE` button.)

 ### Google Maps Account Username